Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ### Returning Visitor Goals

 1. As a Returning Visitor, I want to locate information about new classes or updated facilities since my last visit to the site.
-- The latest classes are listed in a PDF page which opens in a new tab when the Class Schedule button on the Classes page is pushed.
+- The latest classes are listed in a PDF page which opens in a new tab when the Class Schedule button on the Classes Page is pushed.

 2. As a Returning Visitor, I want to find the best way to get in contact with the gym with any additional questions I may have.
-- The navigation bar clearly highlights the Join page which has all the relevant information.
+- The navigation bar clearly highlights the Join Page which has all the relevant information.
-- The Join page has a map of the gym's location, information about the car park and the details for Opening Hours and Contact information.
+- The Join Page has a map of the gym's location, information about the car park and the details for Opening Hours and Contact information.
 - Contact Information is also listed in the Footer section of every page (address, phone and email), along with general information, so users can view this information from every page.

 ### Frequent User Goals